 The Ice Creamsmith is a Lower Mills institution!
 Opened in the Bicentennial summer of 1976 (have I ever told you guys about my grandparents Bicentennial kitchen, it was AMAZING), The Ice Creamsmith serves thirteen flavors of 14% milkfat (mmmmm, milkfat) ice cream at a time, with three special flavors of the month, frozen yogurt, sorbet, and thirteen mix-in options.
 I’m not a mathematician, but that’s like a lot of possibilities.

 While these are my favorites, I would love to know yours because you can never have enough ice cream treat options!
-Make sure you tag us in your ice cream photos!
+Le me know in the comments below and make sure you tag us in your ice cream photos!